Teacher Certification and Renewal

 Certification Requirements for Other States

 The University of Nebraska issues academic degrees which may not satisfy all requirements for professional credentials (e.g. certification, licensure) in other states or countries.
-Our educator preparation program is accredited and designed to align with the rules and regulations of Nebraska’s education credentialing entity, the Nebraska Department of Education.
+The UNL educator preparation program is accredited and designed to align with the rules and regulations of Nebraska’s education credentialing entity, the Nebraska Department of Education.
 For additional licensure information, please go to the Executive Vice Chancellor's Licensure page.

 If you wish to pursue a teacher or administrator license in another state, please contact that state’s department of education for a list of requirements.